 Praise for Avvo

-More important to the lawyers actively using Avvo is the amount of business it can generate for their law practices.
-A search for the names of many attorneys will bring that attorney's Avvo profile up on the first page of Google, so the search engine optimization (SEO) value of their system is very high.
-Some lawyers like having their profiles on a site that has so many consumers looking for information about attorneys, particularly those lawyers who have received a high Avvo ranking.
-Other lawyers are discovering that responding to legal questions posted on the Avvo website is a great way to get new clients calling or emailing their offices.
+More important to the lawyers actively using Avvo is the business it can generate for their law practices.
+The search engine optimization (SEO) value of the Avvo system is high.
+A search for the names of many attorneys will bring their Avvo profile up on the first page of Google.
+Some lawyers like having their profiles on such a visible site, particularly those lawyers who have received a high Avvo ranking.